rajidevteam/voccaria/planning/content.md

 Unlock Your Voice & Flourish with Voccaria: Personalized Vocal Coaching for Aspiring Singers

 > We need a paragraph that has 2 or 3 sentence and should take like 2 or 3 lines in a width of 60 or 75 characters per line.
-The paragraph is for explaining **what we do and how we can help you** - Raji
+The paragraph is for explaining **what we do and how we can help you**
 > You can watch this video about headlines:
 > [Watch Me Rewrite 7 Perfect Headlines](https://youtu.be/Ddred_AqShM)